sjiang29/dsd-pub-sub-project-sjiang29/README.md

   - Retrieve messages using a pull-based approach by specifying a topic of interest and a starting position in the message stream.

 ## Broker
   - The Broker handles an unlimited number of connections from Producers and Consumers.
-The core implementation:

-Maintains a thread-safe, in-memory data structure to store all messages.
+  - The core implementation:Maintains a thread-safe, in-memory data structure to store all messages.